xe-nvdk/rtcollector/README.md

 ## ❤️ Contributing

-This project is just getting started — contributions, ideas, and PRs are more than welcome!
+This project is just getting started, contributions, ideas, and PRs are more than welcome!

 To get started: